hpe-dev-incubator/hpe-dev-portal/content/blog/open-sourcing-workshops-on-demand-part2-deploying-the-backend.md

 At the end of the installation process:

 * you will have a jupyterhub server running on port http 8000
-* You will get a new wodadmin user
+* You will get a new wodadmin user (Default admin)
-* You will get a set of students
+* You will get a set of 20 students (Default value)

 W﻿e leave it to you handle the necessary port redirection and SSL certificates management when needed.
 In our case, we went for a simple yet efficient solution based on an OPNSense Firewall along with a HAProxy setup to manage ports' redirection,HTTP to HTTPS Redirection, SSL Certification.
 The backend also includes a Fail2ban service for login security management.